 The Punnett Square in the Modern World

 As genetics continues to evolve, so too does the application of the Punnett square.
-While it remains a foundational tool for understanding basic inheritance patterns, its utility extends far beyond traditional classroom settings.
+So naturally, while it remains a foundational tool for understanding basic inheritance patterns, its utility extends far beyond traditional classroom settings.
 In the realm of personalized medicine, for instance, geneticists use modified versions of the Punnett square to predict how patients might respond to specific medications, taking into account both their genetic makeup and environmental factors.

 Conclusion